The Story

 The name Brentwood is often cited as being a corruption of Burnt Wood, suggesting that the area of woodland had perhaps already been cleared by a natural fire, or was cleared by fire by the locals to begin building the village.
 The name is in fact unlikely a corruption of Burnt, since the word Brent exists in middle English and means the same as the more modern word Burnt.
 So it seems likely that Brentwood has always been called by the same name - meaning a burnt clearing in the woods.
 The clearing of woodlands to create new settlements was a common practice across the country at this time, and there are a number of other settlements in the country founded around the same time as forests were cleared.
 It was also translated into Norman French as Boisairs, and into Latin as Bosco Arso.

-Only a few decaded later, in the first few years of the 1200s, a leper hospital was founded at Brook Street dedicated to St. John the Baptist.
+Only a few decades later, in the first few years of the 1200s, a leper hospital was founded at Brook Street dedicated to St. John the Baptist.

 In November 1220 a Wednesday market was provisionally licensed to the abbot of St Osyths for the new village at Brentwood.
 This market was confirmed by Henry III in 1227.
-And only a year later, in 1221, the vicar of South Weald granted permission for Brentwood chapel to be built.
+In 1221, the vicar of South Weald granted permission for Brentwood chapel to be built.
 This was under the agreement that South Weald was still the parish church and villagers would still have to go to South Weald for Sunday services as well as baptisms, marriages, and funerals.
 The chapel was dedicated to St Thomas Becket, who was an extremely popular saint of the time and to whose tomb so many passing pilgrims would have been going.

 20 Nov.
 1220.
 Order from King Henry III The abbot of St. Osyth gives the king a palfrey for having a weekly market on Wednesdays, until the king comes of age, at the new stead of the same abbot in Brentwood, unless the market etc. Order to the sheriff of Essex to cause him to have that market and to take security for the aforesaid palfrey.
 Witness H. etc.